gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Find and read How To Learn
 - [x] Find and read Processing Complex PTSD and Abuse
 - [x] Find and read the primers on Animagi, Metamorphmagi, and Shifting (in that order)
-- [x] Find and read the primers on Tai Chi Chuan, Seven Star Praying Mantis, Xing Yi Chuan, Ba Gua Chuan, and Systema
+- [x] Find and read the primers on Tai Chi Chuan, Seven Star Praying Mantis, Xing Yi Chuan, Ba Gua Chuan, Aikijutsu, and Systema
 - [x] Find and read the primers on Runes, Wards, and Enchanting
 - [x] Find and read the primer on Wandless Magic
 - [x] Find and read the primer on Illusions and Glamours